shanethehat/magento-di/README.md

 # magento-di

-This is a very WIP application of the Symfony DI container within Magento
+This provides a tiny module and a couple of hacks that gets Symfony DI integrated (to a point) with Magento core.

 ## Why?

-### Because I got drunk.

 I was thinking about a conversation I'd had with [Ciaran](https://github.com/ciaranmcnulty).
 We'd been talking about using Phpspec with Magento, and how we were frequently needing to mock Magento objects.
 That's something that I've previously accepted as a necessary evil of working with Magento, but I came to thinking that I might be taking the wrong approach.